-Candace Cable is a Public Policy/Employment Fellow in RespectAbility’s National Leadership Program for Spring of 2019.
+Candace Cable was a Public Policy/Employment Apprentice in RespectAbility’s National Leadership Program for Spring of 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Cable’s involvement in sports after a spinal cord injury in 1975 at the age of 21 gave her renewed health, the ability to socially re-engage and a purpose in life.
 After her 27-year Paralympic athletic career, she uses this platform to effect positive global cohesive change for people with disabilities through her disability education training, consulting, writing, volunteering and speaking.

 She is a nine-time Paralympian who competed in three sports: wheelchair racing, alpine and nordic ski racing.
 Cable won 12 medals and became the first American woman to medal in both Summer and Winter Paralympics in 1992.
 She also had the opportunity to compete on an Olympic stage, when wheelchair racing was an exhibition event, in three Summer Olympic Games, 84, 88, 92 and won two bronze medals.

 Cable made major contributions to the evolution of the racing wheelchairs now used for track and road races all over the world, in distances from 100 meters to the Marathon – 26.2 miles.
 She won 84 running marathons as a wheelchair road racer, including six Boston Marathons.
 In 2000 she joined the Outward Bound Girls on the Move project riding her handcycle 3,865 miles in three months, across the country, and stopping in 1500 communities to support girls and women to make healthy choices and be physically active.